liii-p/trivia-app/README.md

 ## What I'm currently working on:

-- Implementing CI/CD in Azure with Azure Pipelines - currently, I have included a github actions workflow on the github repository which runs the frontend tests automatically.
+- [ ] Implementing CI/CD in Azure with Azure Pipelines - currently, I have included a github actions workflow on the github repository which runs the frontend tests automatically.

-- Containerising the backend with Docker and deploying the full stack app to Azure
+- [ ] Containerising the backend with Docker and deploying the full stack app to Azure
-- Allow the user to select a category of questions
+- [ ] Allow the user to select a category of questions
-- Add a time countdown to each question, when a question is not answered before the time is up, game ends
+- [ ] Add a time countdown to each question, when a question is not answered before the time is up, game ends

-## Done!

-- Handling answers which are HTML encoded (10/08/24 - Done!
+- [x] Handling answers which are HTML encoded (10/08/24 - Done!
 I simply used a HTML encoding/decoding library called html-entities)
-- Adding tests
+- [x] Adding tests

 ## How to Play